Ashley County, Arkansas: Government and politics

+Presidential Elections

 Since the mid-20th century, Ashley County has transitioned from reliably Democratic to steady Republican in national, state and local elections.
 Ashley County was part of the Solid South, a period of Democratic hegemony which began after Reconstruction following the Civil War.
 This resulted essentially in a one-party system, in which a candidate's victory in Democratic primary elections was tantamount to election to the office itself.
 The Solid South started to dissolve following the Civil Rights Act in 1964, which is when Ashley County's streak of supporting Democratic candidates ended.
 Republican presidential candidate support continued to grow after 1964, though Ashley County strongly supported fellow Southerners in Presidential elections: Alabama Governor George Wallace in 1968, Georgia Governor Jimmy Carter in 1976, fellow Arkansan Bill Clinton in 1992 and 1996, and Al Gore in 2000.
-By the 2004 election, the county narrowly supported George W. Bush, but subsequently supported Barack Obama's opponents and Donald Trump by 2/1 margins.
+By the 2004 election, the county narrowly supported George W. Bush, but subsequently supported Barack Obama's opponents and Donald Trump by large margins.

 Political Culture

 In Congress, Arkansas has been represented by two Republican senators, John Boozman and Tom Cotton, since January 3, 2015, ending a long history of Democratic hegemony.
 In the House of Representatives, Ashley County is the easternmost county within the 4th congressional district, which contains Southwest Arkansas, the Arkansas River Valley, and a few Ozark counties.
 The 4th has been represented by Bruce Westerman since 2014.

-In the Arkansas Senate, Ashley County is within the 26th District.
-The district contains much of Southeast Arkansas and has been represented by Eddie Cheatham (D) since 2013.
-In the Arkansas House of Representatives, Ashley County is split among three districts.
-The rural northwestern part of the county is within the 8th District, a long and narrow district stretching northwest to Arkadelphia.
-The 8th District has been represented by Jeff Wardlaw (R) since 2011.
-Crossett and Hamburg are within the 9th District, which also spans much of Drew County.
-The 9th District has been represented by LeAnne Burch (D) since 2019.
-The remainder of Ashley County is within the 11th District, which also contains Chicot and Desha counties.
-The 11th District has been represented by Don Glover (D) since 2019.
+In the Arkansas Senate, Ashley County is within the 1st District.
+The district contains much of Southeast Arkansas and has been represented by Ben Gilmore (R) since 2021.
+In the Arkansas House of Representatives, Ashley and Chicot counties make up the 95th district, which has been represented by Howard M. Beaty Jr. (R) since 2021.